BorisDudkin/Fintech_Module3_Bitcoin_Arbitrage/README.md

 # Bitcoin Arbitrage

-### As Bitcoin trades on different exchanges across the globe, there might be instances of the simultaneous price dislocations in those exchanges. <br /> Bitcoin Arbitrage application enables its users to determine potential arbitrage opportunities between two exchanges by collecting, clensing and analysing historical pricing data from those exchanges.
+### As many assets trade on different exchanges across the globe, there might be instances of the simultaneous price dislocations in those exchanges. <br /> Crypto Arbitrage application provides a comprehencive framework for the three phases of financial analysis to determine if any arbitrage exists for a selected asset.

 ---